jacek-marchwicki/example-rx-and-kotlin-and-either/articles/kill-the-sleep.md

 ## Slow tests

-Because we hardcoded 5 seconds delay our test will take at least 5 seconds to accomplish.
+Because we hardcoded a 5-second delay, our test will take at least these 5 seconds to complete.
-Maybe it's not a huge time but consider 100 tests with at least a three of such delays per test.
+Maybe it's not a huge amount of time but consider 100 tests with at least three delays per test.
-Quick math: `100 tests * 3 delays * 5seconds = 25 minutes`.
-25 Minutes of your expensive time waiting for delays added to test code.
+Quick math: `100 tests * 3 delays * 5 seconds = 25 minutes`.
+25 minutes of your pricey time wasted on sitting through delays.
-And usually you only need less then twice of that for you test to accomplish.
+Usually, you only need less than half of that time for your test to complete.

-## Network is slow
+## Slow network

-Again, you hardcoded 5 seconds delay but your tests sometimes fails.
+Again, you hardcoded a 5-second delay but your tests sometimes fail.
-It happens from time to time, but you see on your device's screen or on Firebase Test Lab's video that request to server was ongoing.
+Firebase Test Lab shows failures from time to time.
+After debugging the issue you realize that sometimes, after the delay, the request to a server still goes on so your assertion fails during the request result check.
-Yes, it happen from time to time that network or server is slower.
+Yes, network and server sometimes happen to be slower.
-During manual testing you definelty not mark this as bug if server will take a little longer to respond - this is completly normal situation.
+During manual testing you definitely don’t mark this as a bug if the server takes a little longer to respond - this is completely normal.
+When a test fails, developers say: "It's not a problem, it’s probably a network issue".
-If tests are flaky developers can't trust them.
-If they fail, we will say: "It's not a problem, probably network issue" but actually at the time new bug were introduced.
+They’ll ignore the result of such a test even if it rightly finds an issue in the app.
-The solution looks pretty simple, just increase the time from 5 seconds to 10 seconds.
+Developers can't trust flaky tests.
+The solution looks pretty simple, just increase the delay time from 5 to 10 seconds.
-I guess you know what will happen, your test suite will need 25 minutes more to accmplish.
+I guess you know what will happen: your test suite will need 25 minutes more to complete.

 ## Temporary slowdown of the device

-Even if you are not using network connection sleep time can vary between different executions.
+Even if you aren’t using network connection, fake request time may vary between different executions.
-Your test device can do something in background during test execution, e.g. google account is syncing.
+During test execution, your device can do some work in the background, e.g., syncing Google account.
-You don't want to fail your test if it's not your fault.
+You don't want to fail your test because of that.

 ## Test on a different device

-Let's imagine situation that you need to test your code if it works on a device model that you normally not running tests.
+Let's imagine a twist: you need to test your app on a device model that you normally don’t run tests on.
-If the device is slower probably a lot of your sleeps will be to small for the new device model.
-You would need to increase sleep time again.
+If the device’s slower, a lot of your sleeps might be too short for the new device model.
+You need to increase sleep time again.

 ## Code change

-During developing of an app you probably introduce changes ;) What requirement has changed a little and you need to do additional request in background that doesn't directly impact your logic but may cause additional delay in tests.
+During app development you probably introduce changes ;) What if a requirement has changed a little and you need to do an additional request that doesn't directly impact your business logic but may cause additional delay in tests?
-You shouldn't need to change your tests if app works as expected.
+You shouldn't need to change your tests if the app works as expected.

 # Solution

-The espresso testing framework has a feature called [Idling resources](https://developer.android.com/training/testing/espresso/idling-resource).
+The Espresso Testing Framework has a feature called [Idling resources](https://developer.android.com/training/testing/espresso/idling-resource).
-It allows instruct test case that something is happening so espresso should wait for the task to accomplish.
+It allows providing for things happening in the background making Espresso wait for  tasks to accomplish.
-Sounds like solution for you problems - it is!
+Sounds like the solution for your problems? - it is!

 Because you use RxJava we can implement a rule so our code will change to: